-Megan, who’s moved on from her campus dining days, now has the support of other women in her office.
+With her college years long behind her, Megan has been lucky enough to find a circle of supportive female colleagues in her office.
 “At least five women have explicitly said that if we were to have any sort of problem with sexual harassment or are made uncomfortable by anyone, we’re to come to them immediately,” she said.

 *Names have been changed